jorgeanais/mergeskydata/README.md

 # Example

-The image shows the VVVX tiles in Galactic coordinates (notice that the tiles are overlaped).
+The image shows the VVVX tiles in Galactic coordinates (notice that the tiles overlap).
 In particular, tiles from 457 to 512 cover the north Galactic region of the bulge.
-The script provided in this repository merges all the tiles in a single file,  as shown in the image below.
+The script in this repository merges all the tiles of this region into a single file, as shown in the image below.

 ![image](vvvx_tiles.png)